-- (iv) Foreign Tax Credits and Deductions The after-tax return from an investment in Units to a Unitholder resident in Canada for the purposes of the Tax Act will depend in part on the Unitholder's ability to effectively utilize U.S. taxes paid by the Unitholder through foreign tax credits or foreign tax deductions under the Tax Act.
-A Unitholder's ability to effectively utilize U.S. taxes through foreign tax credits or foreign tax deductions may be affected where the Unitholder does not have sufficient taxes otherwise payable under Part I of the Tax Act or sufficient U.S. source income in the taxation year the U.S. taxes are paid (including having regard to differences between the composition of distributions made by the REIT for Canadian and U.S. tax purposes) or where the Unitholder has other U.S. sources of income or losses, has paid other U.S. taxes or, in certain circumstances, has not filed a U.S. federal income tax return.
-Furthermore, the ability to effectively utilize foreign tax credits or foreign tax deductions will be dependent upon the Canadian federal and provincial tax rates and U.S. tax rates that will apply in future years to applicable sources of income.
-Unitholders are therefore advised to consult their own tax advisors in regards to foreign tax credits and foreign tax deductions, including having regard to the differences between the composition of distributions made by the REIT for Canadian and U.S. tax purposes and to their own circumstances. - (v) A Unitholder that is a registered retirement savings plan, a registered retirement income fund, a registered disability savings plan, a registered education savings plan, a deferred profit sharing plan, a tax-free savings account or a First Home Savings Account (applicable as of April 1,2023,, each as defined in the Tax Act (an "Exempt Plan") will not be entitled to a foreign tax credit or deduction under the Tax Act in respect of any U.S. tax paid by the Exempt Plan (including any U.S. withholding tax imposed on distributions paid to an Exempt Plan).
-Accordingly, any such U.S. tax will reduce such a Unitholder's after-tax return.
-Such Unitholders should consult with their own tax advisors in regards to U.S. tax payable in respect of an investment in Units and, in particular, whether an exemption from U.S. withholding tax on distributions may be available under Article XXI of the United States -Canada Income Tax Convention (1980), as amended (the "Treaty").
+(iv) Foreign Tax Credits and Deductions - The after-tax return from an investment in Units to a Unitholder resident in Canada for the purposes of the Tax Act will depend in part on the Unitholder's ability to effectively utilize U.S. taxes paid by the Unitholder through foreign tax credits or foreign tax deductions under the Tax Act.
+A Unitholder's ability to effectively utilize U.S. taxes through foreign tax credits or foreign tax deductions may be affected where the Unitholder does not have sufficient taxes otherwise payable under Part I of the Tax Act or sufficient U.S. source income in the taxation year the U.S. taxes are paid (which will depend, in part, on the composition of distributions made by the REIT for Canadian federal income tax purposes), or where the Unitholder has other U.S. sources of income or losses or has paid other U.S. taxes or, in certain circumstances, has not filed a U.S. federal income tax return.
+Furthermore, the ability of a Unitholder to effectively utilize foreign tax credits or foreign tax deductions will be dependent upon the Canadian federal and provincial tax rates and U.S. tax rates that will apply in future years to applicable sources of income.
+Unitholders are therefore advised to consult their own tax advisors with regard to the availability of foreign tax credits and foreign tax deductions, including having regard to the expected composition of distributions made by the REIT for Canadian and U.S. tax purposes and to their own circumstances.